United States

 Hobby loss

-Losses incurred by individuals that are attributable to an activity not engaged in for profit (i.e. 'hobby losses') are generally deductible only to the extent of income produced by the activity.
+Losses incurred by individuals that are attributable to an activity not engaged in for profit (i.e. "hobby losses") are generally deductible only to the extent of income produced by the activity.
 However, any allowable hobby loss deductions are categorised as miscellaneous itemised deductions.
 Since P.L.
 115-97 disallows miscellaneous itemised deductions for tax years 2018-2025, hobby losses are effectively non-deductible under current law.

 Non-corporate taxpayer loss limitations

-For tax years after 2020, Section 461(l) is back in focus for taxpayers with losses attributable to trades or business from flow-through entities.
-For tax year 2023, the amount is USD 279,000 (USD 578,000 for joint filers).
-For 2024, the amount is USD 305,000 (USD 610,000 for joint filers).
-Net business losses in excess of these amounts will be disallowed on the 2023 return and will be carried forward as a net operating loss carryover unless changed by legislation.
-The excess business loss limitation rule is currently set to expire after the 2028 tax year.
+Active net business losses attributable to trades or business from flow-through entities in excess of certain limits are disallowed and treated as NOL carryforwards in the following tax year under Section 461(l).
+For the 2024 tax year, the limit is USD 305,000 (USD 610,000 for joint filers).
+Net business losses in excess of these amounts will be disallowed on the 2024 return and will be carried forward as a net operating loss carryover unless changed by legislation.